smlgit/fpbinary/release/building_and_releasing.rst

 pretty bloaty and not installed by default.
 Also, you need the correct version of the VS C++ compiler.

 The chosen solution is to use an online service to build and test the fpbinary library.
 We are currently using Appveyor.
+`This <https://wiki.python.org/moin/WindowsCompilers>`_ page is very helpful re the compiler versions required for windows builds.
+I currently only build for >= Python 3.5 because the required older versions of the VS C++ compiler don't fully support C99.
+Specifically, it craps out on use of `<stdboo.h>` and the dot notation in struct definitions.
+We could use the MinGW compiler for older versions, but that is a low priority job.

 Appveyor
 --------